Clean Empty Jetpack Compose App Template

 Preview is Not Rendering

-There is a bug the preview is not working when System UI controller is used.
+There is a bug the preview is not working when the System UI controller is used.
 See issue tracker here.

 java.lang.IllegalArgumentException: The Compose View must be hosted in an Activity with a Window!